 Then there's William Adama, who even at age ten, shows he's capable of kicking ass, when he beats the crap out of a (much) older boy who was making racist jeers in his direction.

-Grandma Ruth, Sam and Joseph's mother, who as an old woman proved capable of taking down an assassin.
+Grandma Ruth, Joseph's mother-in-law (making her an Adama by association), who as an old woman proved capable of taking down an assassin.
 We then learn that she knew all the assassin's tricks because she had formerly been one herself.

 The Greystones aren't too bad themselves either.